In an interview, Richard Rorty has offered a very memorable assessment of liberal theology:

 Saturday, 16 February 2008

-My favourite 20th-century literature is, by a long shot, the work of Samuel Beckett.
+My favourite 20th-century writer is Samuel Beckett.
 No writer makes me laugh more; no writer (except Milton) fills me with more dread.

 So anyway, in this Beckettian mood, I was delighted to come across this hilarious piece of spoof journalism in The Onion: “archivists analyzing papers from [Beckett’s] Paris estate uncovered a small stack of blank paper that scholars are calling ‘the latest example of the late Irish-born writer’s genius’.
 The 23 blank pages, which literary experts presume is a two-act play composed some time between 1973 and 1975, are already being heralded as one of the most ambitious works by the Nobel Prize-winning author of Waiting for Godot…”